Comparator automata in quantitative verification: Discounted-sum comparator

 Since all elements of $B$ are bounded by $d-1$, $\DSum{B}{d}$ can be represented as an $\omega$-word as follows: Let $B = B[0],B[1]\dots$, then its $\omega$-word representation in base $d$ is given by $ +\cdot (\mathsf{Int}(\DSum{B}{d}, d), \mathsf{Frac}(\DSum{B}{d}, d))$ where $\mathsf{Int}(\DSum{B}{d}, d) = B[0] \cdot 0^\omega$ and $ \mathsf{Frac}(\DSum{B}{d}, d) = B[1],B[2]\dots$.
 This transformation of integer sequence $B$ into its $\omega$-regular word form in base $d$ can be achieved with a simple transducer $\mathcal{T}$.

-Therefore, application of transducer $\mathcal{T}$ to B\"uchi automaton $\mathcal{B}$ will result in a B\"uchi automaton over the alphabet $\Sigma\times\mathsf{AlphaRep}(d)$ such that for all $A \in \Sigma^\omega$ the automaton accepts $(A, \mathsf{rep}(\DSum{A}{d},d))$.
+Therefore, application of transducer $\mathcal{T}$ to Parity automaton $\mathcal{B}\setminus \mathcal{C}$ will result in a Parity automaton over the alphabet $\Sigma\times\mathsf{AlphaRep}(d)$ such that for all $A \in \Sigma^\omega$ the automaton accepts $(A, \mathsf{rep}(\DSum{A}{d},d))$.
 This is exactly the DS-function automaton over input alphabet $\Sigma$ and integer base $d>1$.
 Therefore, the discounted-sum aggregate function with integer discount-factors in $\omega$-regular. \end{proof} Recall, this proof works only for the discounted-sum aggregate function with integer discount-factor.
 In general, there is no known procedure to derive a function automaton from an $\omega$-regular comparator (Conjecture~\ref{Conjecture:comparatortofunction}).

 \paragraph{DS-inclusion} For discounted-sum with integer discount-factor it is in \textsf{EXPTIME}~\cite{boker2014exact,chatterjee2010quantitative} which does not match with its existing \textsf{PSPACE} lower bound.
-In this section, we use the $\omega$-regular DS-comparator for integer to close the gap, and establish \cct{PSPACE-completeness} of DS-inclusion. \begin{cor} Let integer $\mu>1$ be the maximum weight on transitions in DS-automata $P$ and $Q$, and $d>1$ be an integer discount-factor.
+In this section, we use the $\omega$-regular DS-comparator for integer to close the gap, and establish \cct{PSPACE-completeness} of DS-inclusion under a unary representation of numbers. \begin{cor} Let integer $\mu>1$ be the maximum weight on transitions in DS-automata $P$ and $Q$, and $d>1$ be an integer discount-factor.
 Let $\mu$ and $d$ be represented in unary form.
-Then DS-inclusion, DS-strict-inclusion, and DS-equivalence between are $\cc{PSPACE}$-complete.
+Then DS-inclusion, DS-strict-inclusion, and DS-equivalence between $P$ and $Q$ are $\cc{PSPACE}$-complete.